 In 1964 Soledad had made a trio of films in Portugal.
 José Manuel da Conceiçao Simões, a Portuguese racecar driver, was a producer and also acted in them.
 In one of the films, Un día en Lisboa, they played a couple traveling between Estoril and Lisbon.
 After a secret courtship, the pair married in 1966.
 In April 1967 Soledad had her greatest triumph: a baby boy, Antonio.
 Her husband retired from racing and took a safer job in the auto industry.
 Both parents liked cars, and hoped little Tony would follow his father's footsteps.
 At this point Soledad retired from performing in order to raise her son.
 For nearly two years she did not work at all, but when she was offered a role in the western 100 Rifles she decided to return, hoping to receive a great role and become known outside of Spain.
 But she said if she hadn't truly triumphed with a couple of years, she would retire forever.

-In this second phase of her career, Soledad took on a lot of work, appearing in several films and Spanish television shows.
+In this second phase of her career, Soledad took on a lot of work, appearing in several films and Spanish television movies.
 This is also when prolific legendary cult director Jess Franco was casting in Spain for his film Count Dracula.
 Remembering a girl who'd had a tiny cameo in his musical La reina del Tabarín nearly a decade before, Franco hired Soledad and managed to save her from becoming forgotten.
 She became his great star.
 Soledad was very happy and fulfilled and told friends that she was convinced that 1970 would be her biggest year.
-She made numerous films with Franco, including Eugénie de Sade, Vampyros Lesbos, She Killed in Ecstasy, and The Devil Came From Akasava.
+For most of her career she'd played the sweet and innocent heroine; Franco, however, saw sensuality in her and eroticized her image, merging goodness and evil in her persona.
+They made numerous films together, including Eugénie de Sade, Vampyros Lesbos, She Killed in Ecstasy, and The Devil Came from Akasava.
 Due to the erotic nature of these films, Soledad took the pseudonym Susann Korda.
 According to Franco, she greatly enjoyed working with him and was transformed.
-Once a young, dimpled, bubbly starlet, she became the pale, haunted, mysterious icon of Franco's movies.
+Once a youthful, dimpled, bubbly starlet, she changed her styles of makeup, hair, clothing, and even performance, becoming the pale, haunted, mysterious icon of Franco's movies.

 Soledad was a well-known figure in Spanish cinema, but it had always been her dream to be known outside of Spain as well.
 Her life was tragically cut short just as that was about to happen.
 However, after many years of obscurity, her legacy is spreading due to Jess Franco's popularity and the fact that many of her films are on DVD.
 Soledad Miranda has posthumously become the international celebrity she always wanted to be.
 Film expert Tim Lucas (of Video Watchdog) described Soledad as "a singular and truly irreplaceable personality...
 Whereas many of Franco's subsequent female leads have tended toward tawdry obviousness, weird eccentricity, or both, Soledad Miranda was alone in exuding an alluring, enigmatic quality that allowed her to remain provocative and unknowable in scenes that would have stripped any other actress of all mystery.
 In a phrase, she was to the Spanish horror cinema what Barbara Steele was to the Italian horror cinema of the 1960s: a uniquely compelling personality in whose face the shadings of fear and desire are equally discernible and tantalizing."